 - 2-inch Wide Black Elastic

-Step 1: Cut Out Your FREE Printable Pattern
+Step 1: Cut Out Your FREE Full Circle Skirt Pattern

 Your free pattern download comes with a 2″ measurement square in the lower right hand corner.
 To be sure your page prints in the right dimensions, just un-click the “fit to page” box in your printer settings and measure the box before cutting your pattern out.